 Is public transportation in Manila safe?

 Manila comes complete, as all major capital cities do, with a selection of public transport on offer.
-These different options cover the vast 1,475 square kilometres of the city, taking you from the historical centre to hotels and attractions.
+These different options cover the vast 1,475 square kilometres of the city, taking you from the historical centre to hotels and attractions, making it easy to get to all the stops on your Manila itinerary.

 Walking is an option, but as we said, it’s vast and the city gets super hot.
 Plus that traffic ain’t nice to be wandering next to all day.